-Students in the Foundation Program will:
+Students in the Foundation Program will

-- Acquire and apply Fundamental Skills, which include the ability to manipulate art and design fundamentals such as point, line, plane and form to create a resolved and well composed whole. - Demonstrate Critical Thinking Skills including the ability to distinguish between and use rational, intuitive, and critical thinking processes, and to construct meaning using visual information. - Discern Visual Quality through identifying visual strengths and weaknesses to create content and construct appropriate resolution. - Build Professionalism through strategies for success such as attentiveness to lecture, demonstration and direction, time management skills, including being prepared in class with the correct materials and turning in assignments on time. - Develop Quantitative Skills including the ability to use sound principles of proportion to measure, calculate, and transfer dimensions of the observed and built world. - Demonstrate the processes of Research and Investigation utilizing visual and textual resources as sources for inventiveness and novelty. - Develop an Awareness of Social Responsibility by working individually and collaboratively to consider the social and environmental impact of art and design.
+- Acquire Fundamental Skills, which include mindful making and improving of work by the manipulation of art and design media. - Develop Critical Thinking Skills including the ability to distinguish between and use rational, intuitive, and critical thinking processes, and to construct meaning using visual information. - Discern Visual Quality through identifying visual strengths and weaknesses to promote aesthetic resolution and clarity of intention. - Develop Professionalism through strategies for success such as attentiveness, time management skills, and the ability to commit to a personal vision in the endeavor of art making. - Develop Quantitative Skills including the ability to use sound principles of proportion to measure, calculate, and transfer dimensions of the observed and built world. - Apply Inventiveness and the Spirit of Investigation, utilizing visual and ideaoriented research, the spirit of play, and the sequential application of process to develop problem solving-skills. - Develop an Awareness of Social Responsibility by engaging students individually and collaboratively to consider the social and environmental impact of art and design.